 Homeless Education and School Counselors (PPTX)

-This PowerPoint presentation will to equip school counselors to meet the ESSA requirement to support students experiencing homelessness in their college and career readiness.
+This PowerPoint presentation will to equip school counselors to meet the Every Student Succeeds Act (ESSA) requirement to support students experiencing homelessness in their college and career readiness.

 Someone to Turn To: School Site Liaisons for Students Experiencing Homelessness (PPTX)